sbszcz/kloni/README.md

 # Usage

+1. Ensure your ssh-agent is running and your private key is added!
 1. Run `kloni` without arguments.
 The first execution will fail and ask you to provide Github Enterprise connection information (url, [personal access token](https://docs.github.com/de/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)) via the generated `~/.config/kloni/config.toml`.
 1. `kloni` uses [skim](https://github.com/lotabout/skim) as fuzzy finder library.
 You can use the `tab` key to select multiple repos at once to clone them within one run.
 1. `kloni` caches all repos found in `~/.cache/kloni/github` and won't issue further http requests as long as this file exists.
 For updating your repo list you have to delete this file manually.